-A job candidate may look great on paper, but how can you tell during an interview if they will fit within your organisation?
+A candidate might look great on paper, but how do you know they will fit into your organisation?
+There are 5 key culture fit interview questions you can ask to find out.

 Here are some of the best interview questions to evaluate a job candidate’s potential to fit within your company culture: